The Microsoft Edge built on Chromium has been doing great with the introduction of features and bug patching.

 Likewise, the report will also attach an auto-generated screenshot.
 If you wish to incorporate it, then make sure to enable the Include this Screenshot option.
 You may also add additional files via thebutton.

-On the flip side though, there’s no separate section as such to send feature requests.
+On the flip side, though, there’s no separate section to send feature requests.
 You may add it in the same place where you have typed in the bug-related information, but it may or may not be addressed.

 Submit using Feedback Hub to Edge Dev Team

 Windows 10/11 OS comes baked in with a Feedback Hub app that could report issues or request features related to all the apps installed on your PC.
-And as of now, we would be using it to do so for the Microsoft Edge browser.
+And as of now, we will be using it to do so for the Microsoft Edge browser.

-Here are the steps to use Windows Feedback Hub to report Edge request:
+Here are the steps to use Windows Feedback Hub: